rcap107/rcap107.github.io/content/posts/embeddings/_index.md

     appendFilePath: true # to append file path to Edit link
 ---

-Embedding models describe methods for transforming "regular data" into modified representations that somehow "encode" some property of the data.
-These representations are implemented as "vectors" and have a number of nice properties that can be exploited for a number of applications.
+Embedding models describe methods for encoding "regular data" (more often than not, text data) into representations that somehow maintain some property of the data.
+These representations are implemented as vectors, whose properties can be used for various applications.

-I will explore these concepts in a series of posts here.
-As EmbDI is based on embeddings, these series will be strongly connnected to each other.
+Embeddings are a major part of my current research, so I will try to discuss some of the results of that (as well as some things I did during my PhD) in these posts.